kylelangford/primer-css/README.md

 The prefered units for element sizing, vertical and horizontal spacing is percents and pixels.

-#### Suggested Use: Font-Sizing
+#### Suggested Use: Padding, Margin, Width, Height

 ### EM

-Function to Convert pixels to EMs, use this for media queries.
+Function to convert pixels to EMs, use this for Media Queries.

 #### Suggested Use: Media Queries